Nature vs Nurture

 Influence on Big Five

-- Both twins are married to women named Betty and divorced from women named Linda.
+- Both twins were married to women named Betty and had been divorced from women named Linda.

-- One has named his first son James Alan while the other named his first son James Allan.
+- One named his first son James Alan, while the other named his first son James Allan.

-- Both twins have an adopted brother whose name is Larry.
+- Both twins had an adopted brother named Larry.

-- Both had some law-enforcement training and had been a part-time deputy sheriff in Ohio.
+- Both had some law-enforcement training and had worked part-time as deputy sheriffs in Ohio.

-- Each did carpentry, mechanical drawing, and block lettering.
+- They both had skills in carpentry, mechanical drawing, and block lettering.

-- Both twins began suffering from tension headaches at eighteen, gained ten pounds at the same time, and are six feet tall and 180 pounds.
+- Both twins began experiencing tension headaches at the age of eighteen, gained ten pounds at the same time, and are six feet tall, weighing 180 pounds.

 Genetic Approach